Chauncey Abbott: Early life

 Abbott was born in Cornwall, Vermont.
 He graduated from Middlebury College in Vermont.
 He came to the Wisconsin Territory in 1841, he read law and began practicing in Fort Winnebago, before moving to Mineral Point.
 There he became a law partner with Moses M. Strong.
 He then settled in Madison, where he formed a law practice with John Catlin, future secretary and acting-governor of the Wisconsin Territory.

 Political career

 In 1848, Abbott ran as the Whig candidate for Secretary of State of Wisconsin, but lost the election.
 In 1850, he was the District Attorney of Dane County and served in the Wisconsin State Assembly.
 In the fall of 1852, he was the Whig Party's candidate for United States Congress in Wisconsin's 2nd congressional district, but was defeated.
 He was the president of the Dane County Bar Association in 1858.

-He was the Postmaster of Madison from 1850-1853, and President of Madison (now Mayor) from 1852-1853.
-From 1853-1856, he served as a regent for the University of Wisconsin–Madison.
+He was the Postmaster of Madison from 1850 to 1853, and President of Madison (now Mayor) from 1852 to 1853.
+From 1853 to 1856, he served as a regent for the University of Wisconsin–Madison.

 In 1867, he moved back to Vermont.
 He later moved to Schuyler, Nebraska, and died in Nebraska on January 30, 1872.
 He is interred in Forest Hill Cemetery in Madison.